wallysonlima/wallysonlima/README.md

     I also have knowledge of Angular, HTML, CSS, and Bootstrap.
     My main hobbies include reading, jogging, meditating, and in my free time, I love sharing a cup of coffee and having great conversations with friends ☕💬😄.
+    I programmer that dream about spaceships navigation at the milk way, I going to help new spaceships to achieve other parts of the milkway, with my future knowledge in Quantics Computer, I dream about the immensity of space.
+    Who built the future with me ?
+A Qubit at a time.
   </p>
 </h3>